spacetelescope/imexam/docs/imexam/example2.rst

         813.11	706.44	5	    1299406.51	   9.72	           11429.80	 4.83

-        ds9.aimexam() # print out the parameters for aperture photometry, returns a dictionary which you can save and edit
+        viewer.aimexam() # print out the parameters for aperture photometry, returns a dictionary which you can save and edit

         {'function': ['aperphot'],